• Photobook Publishing Today

 • Bench Sewing: Sewing through a fold to combine signatures into a text block.

-• Paper Stock – The type and weight of paper used, influencing texture and appearance.
+• Paper Stock – The type and weight of paper used, influencing texture and appearance. meassured in GSM (Grams per Square Meter)

-• Grain: The fibers of a sheet of paper, aligned in one direction.
+• Grain: The fibres of a sheet of paper, aligned in one direction.
 To determine the direction of the grain, carefully bend a sheet of paper horizontally and vertically.
 Grain will run parallel to the direction of least resistance.

 • Tape Binding: Securing pages with a tape or cloth strip along the spine.